iangitaranga/bot-codechallange-project/README.md

 # Bank-of-flatiron
-This is a website that contains bots or rather war machines made exclusivwly for combat.
+This is a website that contains bots or rather war machines made exclusively for combat.

 ## Oversight of the Application
 This is a React application that allows you to browse through a list of robots, view their details, and enlist them into your armyand remove them from your army.